 For those of us who’re looking to lose weight, a recent study published in the British Journal of Nutrition might offer some hope.
 Losing weight is never easy as it requires a lifelong commitment to changes in dietary habits as well as activity level.

 Years ago, I read a book by Greg LeMond, the former three-time Tour de France winner.
 I loosely recall him mentioning something about you can’t lose weight by sitting on your couch eating hot-fudge Sundaes.

-Conventional wisdom being the usual edict of calories in and calories out holds true for the most part.
-However, some recent research suggest that intermittent fasting might offer an unconventional weight loss strategy.
+Conventional wisdom is the usual edict of calories in and calories out hold true for the most part.
+However, some recent research suggests that intermittent fasting might offer an unconventional weight loss strategy.

 The Myth of Six Small Meals?

 Though I’m not going to bother citing a reference here, the Body for Life book by Bill Phillips was probably the first mention of the often promulgated advice of 6 small meals per day.
 The purported benefit of this meal plan was that it would prevent your metabolism from slowing down while also keeping you in an anabolic state for those who engage in resistance training.

 For most people, if you’ve ever tried the eat 6 small meals per day method, you probably find that you end up getting used to never feeling hungry.
 After awhile, chances are you lose discipline over portion control and the next thing you know it leads to simply eating too much and too often.